unbit/uwsgi.it/INSTALL.md

 Step by step guide for installing a uwsgi.it node
 -------------------------------------------------

-This procedure assumes an x86_64 Ubuntu 14.04 server (ubuntu-minimal) with ext4 filesystem or an x86_64 Ubuntu 16.04 server (ubuntu-minimal)
+This procedure assumes an x86_64 Ubuntu 14.04 server (ubuntu-minimal) with ext4 filesystem or an x86_64 Ubuntu 16.04 server (ubuntu-minimal) or an Ubuntu 18.04 server.

-Note: systemd is currently not supported, install upstart-sysv package on ubuntu xenial and be sure to fix the rsyslog logrotate script (bug described here: https://bugs.launchpad.net/ubuntu/+source/rsyslog/+bug/940030)
+Note: systemd is currently supported only on 18.04, install upstart-sysv package on ubuntu xenial and be sure to fix the rsyslog logrotate script (bug described here: https://bugs.launchpad.net/ubuntu/+source/rsyslog/+bug/940030)

 Note: you can set /etc/hostname to whatever you want, each container will have its own...